Ashley Massaro: Independent circuit (2017)

 In September 2017, Massaro made a brief return to professional wrestling by managing in Zero1 Professional Wrestling USA with former WWE Diva Jillian Hall.

 Other media

 Survivor

-Massaro was a contestant on CBS's Survivor: China, which was the fifteenth season of the show, in 2007.
+Massaro was a contestant on CBS's Survivor: China, the fifteenth season of the show, in 2007.
 Massaro approached the WWE with the idea of doing the show, and after going through the casting process, she found out she made the show ten days before she had to leave for China to film.
 Prior to the experience, Massaro had never been camping before, so to train for the show she had to get used to being out in nature.
 She was assigned to the Zhan Hu tribe in the first episode and quickly began quarreling with fellow contestant Dave Cruser.
 In the second episode, Massaro was voted off after six days with a 6–1 vote.

 Modeling and acting

 Massaro competed in Miss Hawaiian Tropic pageants and was crowned Miss Hawaiian Tropic USA in 2002 and Miss Hawaiian Tropic Canada in August 2004.
 Massaro appeared in FHM, Stuff, Maxim, and on the cover of Playboy after joining WWE, though she had previously posed for Playboy in 2003 and 2004.
 Massaro tried out for Playboy scouts when they were searching for models for the 50th Anniversary Playmate Hunt.
 She appeared in the accompanying pictorial in the December 2003.
 In addition, she appeared in both Femme Fatales and Flex magazines.
 Massaro also hosted several E! channel Wild On! episodes and appeared on Breaking Bonaduce as Danny Bonaduce's personal trainer.
 Massaro guest starred on an episode of Extreme Makeover: Home Edition alongside WWE wrestlers John Cena and Batista.
 In addition, she appeared in campaign ads for both Hawaiian Tropic and Yamaha.

 In February 2007, Massaro and Glenn "Kane" Jacobs filmed an episode of the CW's Smallville that aired on March 22, 2007.
 In April 2007, Massaro also appeared as a guest on Fuse TV's show The Sauce.
 On April 20, 2007, Massaro and several other female wrestlers filmed Timbaland's video, "Throw It on Me" featuring the Hives.
 In 2008, she appeared in Rev Theory's video for "Hell Yeah."